akeneo/pim-api-docs/content/graphql/limitations.md

 ## One-query limitation
-By default, GraphQL allows to execute several queries by one call.
+By default, GraphQL allows the execution of several queries by one call.

 This is disabled and `only one query will be allowed at once`.

-You will get an error as following when executing multiple queries in one call.
+You will get an error as follows when executing multiple queries in one call.

 ```graphql [snippet:Two queries in one call]